A scripted comedy series was about to be shut down by covid. So producers made everyone into a cartoon instead.

 “Actors aren’t usually the head of IT,” said Danny Feldheim, senior vice president of original content for ViacomCBS’s Paramount Plus, who oversees the show.

 Hollywood stars decoding Fig B and Input C was only the start of the trouble.
-Producers and the animation company they hired, Flight School Studio from Dallas, needed to turn around eight half-hour episodes of animation in 11 months to make ViacomCBS’s timeline of the Paramount Plus launch.
-(It usually takes about 18 months to do that.)
+Producers and the animation company they hired, Flight School Studio from Dallas, needed to turn around eight half-hour episodes of animation in 11 months to make the Paramount Plus launch.
+(It can often take 18 months to do that.)
 The budget also couldn’t grow even though animation can be expensive.

 And because the show was using motion-capture with real actors, it meant that the actors sitting in their bedrooms needed to perform with their faces and bodies too; this wasn’t a talking giraffe or flying squirrel that animators could just invent out of whole cloth.

-Flight School faced a more particular challenge, thanks to how “No Activity” normally functions.
+Flight School faced a more particular challenge thanks to how “No Activity” normally functions.
 In the live-action show, actors goof, riff and hang out; producers then extract the best moment in the editing room.
-That improv format is particularly not suited to an animated series.
+That improv mode is not suited to an animated series.

 “Animation needs storyboards, which are like a blueprint of the house,” said Brandon Oldenburg, chief creative officer of Flight School.
 "Changing it later would be like building a house and deciding three-quarters of the way in you want the staircase in a different place.”

 Time also needed to be dramatically tightened.
-Characters can stand around in a live-action comedy show (think: the pauses in an “SNL” sketch).
+Viewers accept characters standing around in a live-action comedy show (think: the pauses in an “SNL” sketch).
 “But you have animated characters doing nothing for a few seconds and people start wondering if they’re dead,” Oldenburg said.

 To top all this off, ViacomCBS had to sell the new direction for a show that lived on streaming, which usually sends viewers back to the first season for their binge.

 “So we’d have these billboards with this beautiful animation, and people would go on the service to search for it, and they’d see the previous seasons of live actors?”
 Feldheim said.
 "It would be very confusing.”
-(The solution was to, unconventionally, send streaming customers straight to the fourth season.)
+(The solution was to, unconventionally, send customers straight to the fourth season.)

 For all the challenges, the results appear to not only be adequate but novel.
-The animated version has a noirish quality, a brooding seriousness that Oldenburg said was deliberate to draw the contrast with the bits’ silliness.
-It also moves at a different pace.
+The animated episodes contain a noirish quality, a brooding seriousness that Oldenburg said was done deliberately in order to draw the contrast with the bits’ silliness.
+The shows also move at a different pace.

 “I was surprised at how much the story comes to the fore without the live actors,” Brammall said.
 “But I do think it’s the same essence.”

-That raises what producers say is a key philosophical question.
+That raises a key philosophical question.
 “Is this a new show or a new season of the same show?” asks Farrell.

 Which in turn raises a more practical question: whether this change will continue.
-Feldheim said if Paramount Plus picks up the show for a fifth season, his personal preference is that it stays with animation; like a more flexible work-from-home policy or hourly snack breaks, it’s a pandemic shift worth making permanent.
+Feldheim said if Paramount Plus picks up the show for a fifth season, his personal preference is that it stays with animation; like a flexible work-from-home policy or hourly snack breaks, it’s a pandemic shift worth making permanent.

-Producers just may need to do things differently — with more planning, more time and actors actually leaving their homes.
+Producers, however, would still need to do things differently — with more planning, more time and actors actually leaving their homes.

 “It was great we could do it this way,” Farrell said.
 “But we should never do it this way again."